-How to Get a 20% VA Rating for Low Back
+How to Get a 20% VA Rating for Your Back Disability

 Many veterans have back disabilities as a result of their military service.
 Unfortunately, proving that you have pain in your back from an injury is not necessarily sufficient to get a rating from VA.